nextbreakpoint/flink-k8s-toolbox/README.md

 - **ERASE SAVEPOINT**

-  Delete savepoint from resource status.
+  Delete savepoint from status of primary resource.

 ## Flink Operator REST API

 The operator has a REST API which is exposed on port 4444 by default.
-The API provides information about the status of the resources, metrics of the clusters and jobs, and more:
+The API provides information about the status of the resources, metrics of clusters and jobs, and more:

     http://localhost:4444/cluster/<name>/status